SENIOR LEVEL VACANCIES

 The Secretary-General is pleased to announce the following job opening at the level of Under-Secretary-General:

-In order to ensure a wide pool of candidates for this position, the Secretariat would welcome any applications to supplement the Secretary-General’s own search and consultations.
-The Secretariat would especially welcome applications of female candidates.
+In order to ensure a wide pool of candidates for this position, the Secretariat would welcome any applications to supplement the Secretary General’s own search and consultations.
+The Secretariat would especially welcome applications of women candidates.

 The Secretary-General is seeking an individual with:

-- Demonstrated leadership experience with strategic vision and proven skills to manage a complex organization;
+- Demonstrated leadership experience with strategic vision and proven skills in managing complex organizations (such as an intergovernmental, international non-governmental or multinational private sector entities).

 - Ability to build consensus and stimulate effective campaigns among a broad spectrum of people and organizations, on humanitarian issues.

 - Ability to be a powerful and convincing advocate on all aspects of humanitarian issues worldwide and within the United Nations system.